lucia-pezzetti/Complex_Networks/Project/README.md

 highly context-specific, varying significantly across different types of duplex networks.
 However, the promising results on the robustness of the DCI_harmonic procedure to variations in edge overlap probability open avenues for future research, particularly in exploring the applicability of these findings in more diverse and dynamic network configurations.

+# Description

+The code includes algorithms that allows to construct duplex networks having a tunable amount of interlayer degree correlations and tunable structural overlap.
+Before running the code it is necessary to compile all C codes using the command \emph{make}

+# Prepare Data
+Run the code